-[F]or most people, the phrase ‘beach holiday’ tends to bring to mind a rather exotic location.
+For most people, the phrase 'beach holiday' tends to bring a rather exotic location to mind.

-Granted, the weather might only reach a mediocre 20 degrees and the seas will never warrant much need for snorkelling – but with unsung beauty and quintessentially British appeal, our coastlines are most definitely worth a visit.
+Granted, the weather might only reach a mediocre 20 degrees, and the seas will never warrant much need for snorkeling - but with unsung beauty and quintessentially British appeal, our coastlines are most definitely worth a visit.

 Porthkidney, Cornwall

-If you’re looking for a romantic getaway, the quiet nooks and crannies of the Cornwall coast would be pure perfection.
+If you're looking for a romantic getaway, consider staying in one of the holiday homes in Cornwall, amidst the nooks and crannies of this quiet stretch of coast.

 Putsborough, Devon